andrzejressel/pulumi-wasm/docs/Internal/WIT.md

 World used by client languages.
 Imports output and stack interfaces and exports pulumi-main interface.

-### pulumi-wasm world
+### pulumi-gestalt world

-World used by main pulumi-wasm component.
+World used by main pulumi-gestalt component.
 A

 ### logger world